kikouKBL/checkIPv1/README.md

 # How to run it!

   - As sudo (cause some apt packages will be installed if necessary)
-  - Launch the followig command to check if an IP belongs to a list of subnets ..
+  - Launch the followig command to check if an IPv4 belongs to a list of subnets ..

 ```sh